Video Transcript

 How Does a Graded Death Benefit in Life Insurance Work?

-A graded death benefit is modified in two ways:
+A graded death benefit can change in two main ways:

-- The death benefit increases: As the policy ages, the graded death benefit increases each year.
-The increases continue until reaching the full death benefit amount after a specified period (typically three to five years).
+- The death benefit increases over time: As the policy gets older, the death benefit increases each year.
+It continues to grow until it reaches the full amount, usually after three to five years.

-- The death benefit is based on the percentage of premiums paid: The insurance company will pay the percentage of the death benefit equal to the percentage of the premiums paid.
-For example, if the insured dies during the first year of the policy and has paid 25% of the premiums, the beneficiaries will receive 25% of the full death benefit.
+- The death benefit is based on premiums paid: In some cases, the payout is tied to how much has been paid into the policy.
+For example, if the insured dies in the first year and has paid 25% of the total expected premiums, the beneficiary may receive 25% of the full death benefit.

 What Types of Life Insurance Policies Offer a Graded Death Benefit?

-Some of the most common types of life insurance policies that offer a graded death benefit include:
+Some common types of life insurance policies that offer a graded death benefit include:

-- Term life insurance: This provides coverage for a specific period of time, typically 10, 20 or 30 years.
-Graded death benefit term life insurance policies typically have a shorter graded period than graded death benefit whole life insurance policies.
+- Term Life Insurance: This provides coverage for a set period, such as 10, 20, or 30 years.
+Policies with a graded death benefit usually have a shorter graded period compared to whole life policies.

-- Whole life insurance: This provides coverage for the insured's entire lifetime.
-Graded death benefit whole life insurance policies typically have a longer graded period than graded death benefit term life insurance policies.
+- Whole Life Insurance: This provides coverage for the insured’s entire life.
+These policies often have a longer graded period than term life policies.

-- Universal life insurance: This is a type of flexible life insurance that combines elements of term life insurance and whole life insurance.
-Graded death benefit universal life insurance policies typically have a graded period similar to that of graded death benefit whole life insurance policies.
+- Universal Life Insurance: This is a flexible type of coverage that combines features of term and whole life insurance.
+Policies with a graded death benefit often have a graded period similar to whole life insurance.

 Graded Life Insurance vs. Traditional Life Insurance

-The main differences between graded life and traditional life insurance are centered around who they are designed for, the death benefit payouts, the underwriting and the costs:
+The main differences between graded and traditional life insurance relate to who they are designed for, how the death benefit is paid, the underwriting process, and the cost:

-- Eligibility: Graded life is typically available to people with health conditions or lifestyle risks, whereas traditional life insurance is typically available to people with average to excellent health.
+- Eligibility: Graded life insurance is often available to people with certain health conditions or higher risk factors.
+Traditional life insurance is usually available to people in average to excellent health.

-- Underwriting: Graded life has streamlined underwriting, and often no medical exam is required.
-Traditional life insurance has more stringent underwriting and a medical exam may be required.
+- Underwriting: Graded life insurance often has a simpler underwriting process and may not require a medical exam.
+Traditional life insurance typically has stricter underwriting and may require a medical exam.

 Who Should Consider Buying Graded Premium Whole Life Insurance?

-Graded premium whole life insurance is a type of life insurance that offers a lower death benefit during the initial years of the policy and gradually increases to the full death benefit over time.
-This type of insurance is designed for people who have health conditions or lifestyle risks that make them ineligible for traditional life insurance policies.
+Graded premium whole life insurance is a type of life insurance that offers a lower death benefit during the early years of the policy.
+Over time, it increases to the full death benefit.
+This type of coverage is often designed for people who have health conditions or lifestyle risks that may make it harder to qualify for traditional life insurance.

-- People with health conditions: If you have a health condition, such as heart disease, cancer or diabetes, you may find that traditional life insurance is too expensive or that you are not eligible for coverage.
-Graded premium whole life insurance can be a good option for people with health conditions because it offers guaranteed coverage, even for people with risk factors.
+- People with health conditions: If you have a health condition, such as heart disease, cancer, or diabetes, you may find that traditional life insurance costs more or is not available to you.
+Graded premium whole life insurance can be an option because it offers guaranteed coverage, even for people with higher risk factors.

-- People with lifestyle risks: If you have a lifestyle risk, you may find that traditional life insurance is too expensive or that you are not eligible for coverage.
-Graded premium whole life insurance may be a good option because it is typically less expensive than traditional life insurance.
+- People with lifestyle risks: If you have certain lifestyle risks, you may find it harder to qualify for traditional coverage.
+Graded premium whole life insurance may be worth considering because it can be easier to qualify for compared to other policy types.

 What Are Benefits of Graded Benefit Life Insurance?